whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/15 - Cultivate Integrity and Bravery.md

   * [Decide What's Worth Dying For](#decide-whats-worth-dying-for)
 <toc/>

-Countless people have been trapped in unhealthy cultures for centuries or even millennia.
+Countless people have been trapped in unhealthy nations for centuries or even millennia.

 What do you think is the biggest trouble that keeps people trapped, generation after generation?